-The Municipal Budget is the central financial planning document which embodies all operating revenue and expenditure decisions.
+The Municipal Budget is the central financial planning document that embodies all operating revenue and expenditure decisions.
 It establishes the level of services to be provided by each department within the confines of anticipated municipal revenues.

-- A. The City Council will establish municipal service levels and priorities for the ensuing vear prior to and during the development of the preliminary budget. - B. The City Manager shall incorporate the Council's priorities in the formulation of the preliminary and final budget proposal. - C. Adequate maintenance and replacement of the City's capital plant and equipment will be provided for in the annual budget. - D. The current fiscal year budget will be balanced with current year resources.
+- The City Council will establish municipal service levels and priorities for the ensuing year prior to and during the development of the preliminary budget. - The City Manager shall incorporate the Council's priorities in the formulation of the preliminary and final budget proposal. - Adequate maintenance and replacement of the City's capital plant and equipment will be provided for in the annual budget. - The current fiscal year budget will be balanced with current year resources.